 The owl banding program is run from roughly October 5 to November 20, for 3-8 hours each night starting one-half hour after sunset.
 In 2012, two arrays totaling 10 nets were set up, each array in the form of a cross with one net on each side, with exception of one side with two nets.
 A speaker is placed in the center of the cross, connected to an mp3 player that continuously broadcasts calls of Saw-whet Owls (the principal target species).
 All owls captured are banded and complete banding data is recorded on forms provided, along with netting effort.
 Safety of the birds is paramount, and operations are temporarily abandoned if safety is compromised.
 All protocol is done to standards made continent wide with Project Owl Net.

 Much of the funding for the project comes from our visitors adopting owls or purchasing goods at the Nature Center gift shop.
-Funding has also come from the Friends of Indiana Dunes and the Northwest Indiana Migratory Bird Association.
+Funding has also come from the Friends of Indiana Dunes, Arcelor-Mittal, and the Northwest Indiana Migratory Bird Association.